RakipInitiative/ModelRepository/README.md

   * look into GNG models
   * bugfixing automatic transfer script for all growth models of 3 or less variables

+### 02/11
+* tech test of new recording equipment
+* implemt first part of Cristinas Model, further called Possas Model

 ## done so far

+### 30/10
+* EFSA MRA network meeting

+### 29/10
+* started working on visualisation for 4 or more parameters and therefore finishing growth models
+* testing Ahmads new FSK-version
+* preparing for EFSA MRA network meeting

 ### 28/10
 * gropin